LED Flat Panel Lights and Troffer Lights

 Replacing fluorescent troffers or fluorescent panel fixtures in compatible dropped ceiling systems.
 The space requires high-bay lighting.
 Warehouses, gyms, factories, and high-ceiling industrial spaces usually need high bay fixtures.

 A clean, flat ceiling appearance is desired in offices, schools, healthcare offices, retail stores, conference rooms, and commercial interiors.
 The location is wet, humid, washdown, outdoor, or harsh.
-Use properly rated fixtures for damp, wet, washdown, or harsh environments.
+Use properly rated vapor-tight fixtures for applicable damp, wet, washdown, or harsh environments.

 Recommended Foot-Candles for LED Panel Lighting